Elective surgery: Elective

 Most surgical medical treatments are elective, that is, scheduled at a time to suit the surgeon, hospital, and patient.
 These include inguinal hernia surgery, cataract surgery, mastectomy for breast cancer, and the donation of a kidney by a living donor.

 Elective surgeries include all optional surgeries performed for non-medical reasons.
 This includes cosmetic surgery, such as facelifts, breast implants, liposuction, and breast reduction, which aim to subjectively improve a patient's physical appearance.
 Another optional surgery is LASIK—currently the top elective surgery in the United States—where a patient weighs the risks against increased quality of life expectations.

 Semi-elective

-When a condition is worsening but has not yet reached the point of a true emergency, surgeons speak of semi-elective surgery: the problem must be dealt with, but a brief delay is not expected to affect the outcome.
+Urgent surgery refers to procedures that must be performed within hours due to potentially life- or organ-threatening conditions.
 Semi-elective procedures are typically scheduled within a time frame deemed appropriate for the patient's condition and disease.
 Removal of a malignancy, for example, is usually scheduled as semi-elective surgery, to be performed within a set number of days or weeks.